Isolated Posts Allowance Indexes (Living Cost Differential Indexes) (LCD)

 View the Questionnaire(s) and reporting guide(s).

-All captured data is subjected to verification to ensure accuracy of input.
-The data are subjected to outlier review that are identified using both automated and manual procedures.
+All captured data is verified to ensure accuracy of input.
+Outlier detection is carried out using both automated and manual procedures.

-Imputation procedures by proxy of a similar product are employed when exact comparison is not possible.
-Proxy prices from nearby locations are used for missing prices.
-Conversion factors are also employed when exact size comparison is not possible.
+When an exact comparison is not possible, the price of a similar product can be used as a proxy.
+Donor imputation from nearby posts is used for missing prices.
+Conversion factors are applied when exact size comparison is not possible.

-1. Weighted average prices for point of comparison (base city);
+1. Weighted average product prices in the point of comparison (base city)

 3. Local relatives and indexes